Medhufushi Island Resort: Doing Maldives The RCI Way

 2. American currency is good here.

-While the local currency is accepted, US dollars are preferred.
+While the local currency (the Maldivian rufiyaa) is accepted, US dollars are preferred for most purchases.
 All prices are quoted in USD.
-Please don’t bother carrying Indian rupees.
+Indian rupees are not accepted, although Indian debit cards are.

 3. The Maldivian capital, Malé, is like a suburb of Mumbai.

 Despite the brochures, don’t fall for the Malé tour spiel.
 It’s like a section of Andheri and even smaller.
-If we weren’t stranded by bad weather, we would have avoided it altogether.
+If we weren’t stranded by bad weather, we’d have avoided it altogether.

-That said, it depends on what you like to do.
-If you like cities, by all means explore Malé.
-I, however, loathe cities and long to be as far away from civilization as possible.
+That said, it depends on your personal preferences.
+If you like touring cities and soaking in the local culture, by all means, explore Malé.
+I, however, loathe cities and long to be as far away from them as possible.
+On vacation, at least.

 4. If you’re newly married, this is Heaven.

-It’s worth noting how popular the resort is with newly-weds.
-We saw a number of brides posing for photo-ops in their wedding regalia.
+It’s worth noting how popular the Maldives is with newly-weds and honeymooners.
+We saw quite a few beautiful brides posing for photo-ops in their wedding regalia.

 Also, you’ll see a number of these little mementoes that couples like to leave behind.
 Very cute!